n2cholas/jax-resnet/README.md

 ![Build & Tests](https://github.com/n2cholas/jax-resnet/workflows/Build%20and%20Tests/badge.svg)

-A Flax (Linen) implementation of ResNet (He, Kaiming, et al. 2015), ResNet-D (He, Tong et al. 2020), and ResNest (Zhang, Hang et al. 2020).
+A Flax (Linen) implementation of ResNet (He et al. 2015), Wide ResNet (Zagoruyko & Komodakis 2016), ResNet-D (He et al. 2020), and ResNeSt (Zhang et al. 2020).
 The code is modular so you can mix and match the various stem, residual, and bottleneck implementations.

 ## Installation